[overview]

 ========

-Tornadus-T is the best tera captain bar none, you should always choose to make this your Tera Captain.
-It can use Tera Flying to boost its Flying-type STAB even further whilst providing itself accurate Flying STAB.
+Tornadus-T is the best tera captain and should always be chosen as one.
+It can use Tera Flying to boost its Flying-type STAB even further whilst providing itself accurate Flying STAB with Tera Blast.
 Tera Fairy, Ground, and Ghost are great choices providing a mix of defensive utility and offensive coverage.
 Tera Fighting and Fire can be used to deal with the Steel-types Tornadus-T can struggle with.
-Tornadus-T will also employ defensive typings such as Tera Water to become neutral to Stealth Rocks and swap weakness for a resistance, Tera Electric to deal with opposing Tornadus-T and other Flying-types, or Tera Dragon to better check threats with strong Electric- and Water-type STAB moves.
+Tornadus-T will also employ defensive typings such as Tera Water to become neutral to Stealth Rocks and swap its Ice-type weakness for a resistance, Tera Electric to deal with opposing Tornadus-T and other Flying-types, or Tera Dragon to better check threats with strong Electric- and Water-type STAB moves.

 Draft Strategy